Troy Jackson: Real estate

+Relationship with Bernie Sanders and Graham Platner
-During the 2016 presidential election, Jackson was a prominent supporter of U.S. Senator from Vermont Bernie Sanders' campaign and cast his superdelegate vote for him at the 2016 Democratic National Convention.
-He was chosen to introduce Sanders at a campaign rally before 8,000 supporters in Portland, Maine on July 6, 2015.
-During the 2020 presidential election, Jackson again supported Sanders, and again addressed a Portland rally for Sanders on September 1, 2019.
-After the primaries, Jackson threw his support behind the Democratic ticket of Vice President Joe Biden and Senator Kamala Harris.

-Sanders would return the favor by endorsing Jackson's 2026 gubernatorial campaign on May 21, 2025.
-On Labor Day 2025, Sanders headlined a Portland campaign rally for Jackson and U.S. Senate candidate Graham Platner, attended by 6,500 supporters.
+During the 2016 presidential election, Jackson was a prominent supporter of Bernie Sanders's campaign, and cast his superdelegate vote for him at the Democratic National Convention.
+On July 6, 2015, he introduced Sanders at a campaign rally before 8,000 supporters in Portland, Maine.
+During the 2020 presidential election, Jackson again supported Sanders, and again addressed a Portland rally for him on September 1, 2019.
+After the primaries, Jackson supported the Democratic ticket of former Vice President Joe Biden and Senator Kamala Harris.
+On May 21, 2025, Sanders endorsed Jackson's 2026 gubernatorial campaign, and on Labor Day he headlined a Portland campaign rally for Jackson and Platner, attended by 6,500 supporters.

+Jackson initially maintained a close political alliance with Platner.
+The two often appeared at rallies together and ran in a ranked-choice voting alliance during the 2026 primary cycle.
+But after multiple scandals involving Platner, including allegations that he raped a former girlfriend, Jackson distanced himself from Platner.
+Jackson said it would be "incredibly self-serving" if Platner did not end his Senate campaign but praised Platner for building a movement that "lasted past him".
+He said he would not accept an endorsement from Platner and that Platner had lied to him when Jackson had asked about Platner's past behavior.

 Personal life

-Jackson attended Allagash Consolidated Community High School before obtaining an A.A. in business from the University of Maine at Fort Kent.
-He lives in Allagash, Maine.
+Jackson lives in Allagash, Maine, with his longtime partner Lana Pelletier, and their two adult sons, Chace and Camden.